This video is the same as the one included in your email. If you have already viewed it, move on to activity 2.

 5. Log #2: Making A Difference project reading and analysis

 - What is the purpose of the Making a Difference project from the professor’s point of view?
 What is the purpose of the project from your point of view?
+How will this project be valuable to you?

 - Who is the audience for the project?
 Is there more than one audience for this project?
 Identify and describe them.
 In what ways are these audiences familiar and unfamiliar to you?